stakater-archive/StakaterCloudDocs-Archived/content/sre/local-development/tilt/step-by-step-guide.md

     replicas: 1
 ```

+13) Update docker file

+To be able to run the sample [Tiltfile](Tiltfile), it needs a docker file in a specific format.
+[Here](Dockerfile) is a sample dockerfile for Java and springboot based project.

 13) Run `tilt up` at base directory

-Press space key to view the progress in web browser.
+Press space key to view the progress in Tilt web UI.
 The application should be running in the namespace used in `tilt_options.json` file.

 14) Run `tilt down` to delete the application and related configuration from the namespace